Home > Experience@MTS > Mathematics

 UPDATED ON 13 April 2020

 |Vision||Appreciate the beauty of Mathematics; Enjoy the process of Problem-Solving|

 Parents are important partners in the learning of the students.
-The department shares insights into the learning of Mathematics with our parents through school-organised workshops and briefings to deepen the understanding of how children learn Mathematics.
+The department shares insights into the learning of mathematics with our parents through school-organised workshops to deepen the understanding of how children learn mathematics.